What is Naropa University?

 and be worked with using breath, touch, movement, sensation, and imagery.

-and the MA Contemplative Psychotherapy & Buddhist Psychology program?
+the Contemplative Psychotherapy & Buddhist Psychology concentrations?

 To discuss their differences, it is first helpful to know the similarities between

-these two programs:
+these two concentrations:

-has a fourth year option if necessary).
+also has a fourth year option).

 - Professional Outcome: Graduates from both programs are able to work in a variety of settings, including